“When perfectionism is driving,

 Perfectionism is about setting unrealistically high standards for yourself and often others, being overly critical of mistakes, being quick to find fault, being driven by a fear of failure and paradoxically being paralysed by procrastination.

 - They are extremely critical of themselves and often others.
 They hone in on imperfections and mistakes and are much more judgemental.

-- They accept nothing less than perfect.
+- Accept nothing less than perfect.
 Almost perfect is seen as failure.

 - They set unrealistic standards and goals.

-- They chase the goal, they see nothing else and so don’t enjoy the process of achieving their goal.
+- Perfectionists chase the goal, they see nothing else and so don’t enjoy the process of achieving their goal.

 - Are not easy-going and can become stressed or even worse by their fear of unmet expectations or goals.

-- Are afraid of failure because they place so much stock on results.
+- They are afraid of failure because they place so much stock on results.

 - Are highly likely to be procrastinators, because fearing failure as they do, they become stuck and fail to do anything at all.